4. Ejectives, implosives and clicks

 in Botswana which mentions clicks; here is a feature with sound file from

-BBC Radio that introduces the traditional
+BBC Radio that introduces the relation

 Click below for an impressive X-ray video of